TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Documentation

-Please refer to the [Documentation website](https://totallyinformation.github.io/node-red-contrib-uibuilder).
-This can also be accessed from within uibuilder nodes.
+Please refer to the [Documentation web site](https://totallyinformation.github.io/node-red-contrib-uibuilder).
+This can also be accessed from within uibuilder nodes even without an Internet connection.

 There is a library of "official" [video tutorials on YouTube](https://www.youtube.com/playlist?list=PL9IEADRqAal3mG3RcF0cJaaxIgFh3GdRQ).
 Other folk have also produced [uibuilder-related content](https://www.youtube.com/results?search_query=uibuilder+node-red).